Yuna Ito: Early life and education

+Career

-2005—2007: Debut
+2005–2007: Debut

 In 2005, Ito was chosen to portray Reira Serizawa, the vocalist for rock band Trapnest in the film adaptation of Ai Yazawa's popular manga series Nana.
 She released her debut single, "Endless Story", under the name "Reira Starring Yuna Ito"; the song was used as one of the theme songs for the film.
 "Endless Story" debuted on the Oricon chart at the #2 position, and is a cover of the English ballad, "If I'm Not In Love" by Constant Change, formerly Dawn Thomas.
 Following the release of "Endless Story" was her second single, "Faith/Pureyes" (2006), which debuted at #6 on the charts.

 Ito released her third single, "Precious", which debuted at #3 on the charts.
 The single contained two b-sides, "I'm Free" and "Secret"; the latter was co-written by Ito and was the first time she contributed to one of her singles.
 Ito released three more singles in 2006; "Stuck on You", "Losin'", and "Truth".
 The singles debuted at the respective numbers of #20, #19 and #10.
 "Truth", released under the name "Reira Starring Yuna Ito", was used as a theme song for Nana 2 in which Ito again portrayed Reira Serizawa.

 Ito started off 2007 with the release of her debut album Heart.
 Upon its release Heart topped the Oricon album chart.
 Heart was certified Double Platinum by the Recording Industry Association of Japan.
 In March, Ito released her seventh single, "I'm Here", which debuted at #15 on the Oricon chart.

 The single following "I'm Here" was "Mahaloha" (June), which was a collaboration with Micro from the band Def Tech.
 The single debuted at #5 on the chart.
 Along with Micro, Ito wrote the lyrics and composed the song.
 At the end of the year, Ito released her ninth single, "Urban Mermaid", which debuted at #10 on the charts.